Child care and 2020: What the candidates’ plans say

 The delicate nature of the care economy — with parents paying too much but caregivers being paid too little — means that the details of these plans matter.
 It’s easy to suggest paying caregivers more — but how do we do that without driving families’ costs even higher?
 How much public investment can we afford — and who will pay for it?
 What incentives and innovations will lead to a sustainable system for both families and workers — especially as economists predict that care jobs will play a crucial role in growing our 21st century economy?

-Democratic candidates have a wide range of new ideas, from Elizabeth Warren’s universal child care to Andrew Yang’s universal basic income.
+Democratic candidates have demonstrated a wide range of new ideas, from Elizabeth Warren’s universal child care to Andrew Yang’s universal basic income.
 Other candidates have also signed on to existing plans, such as the Child Care for Working Families Act.
 We’ll run through them all right here.
 Let’s dig in.

 Elizabeth Warren’s Universal Child Care Plan